abprash/personal_guidelines/Java_OOPS_Basics.md

 ## Java OOPS - Basics

+### JRE and JDK
+* JRE is the run time environment used by Java.
+In other words, if you are going to be running Java programs on your machine, you will want this.
+JRE includes the runtime environment ie. the JVM and the other associated libraries.
+* JDK - On the other hand, if you are going to be developing Java applications, you do need the entire Java Development Kit, which encompasses everything ie the (JRE and the associated libraries).
+JDK contains the main part i.e the javac, the compiler.
+* See [this](https://stackoverflow.com/questions/1906445/what-is-the-difference-between-jdk-and-jre) for more info.

 ### Encapsulation
 * We cannot have our instance variables exposed to just plain changes.
 We should protect it.
 * Eg. we have a cat object with an instance variable is height, what is to prevent someone from changing that height to 0.
 So we have to protect it using **gtters and setters**.